jgacas/Codility/README.md

 # Codility

-Project contains solutions to the problems presented in Codility lessons.
+Solutions to the problems presented in Codility lessons.